 Logically, repos that are individually collateralized (in other words, at trade level) should be reported with field 2.73 = FALSE.
 However, in May 2020, ESMA stated that it requires all repos not cleared on a CCP and under the same master agreement for which variation margin is calculated against the net exposure of those repos to be reported with field 2.73 = TRUE, notwithstanding that they are collateralized individually.
-The only exceptions are:
+This is in addition to repos on GC financing facilities, for which it has always been the case that field 2.73 = TRUE given that all collateral is allocated against a net exposure.
+The only exceptions for uncleared repos are: